gsanroma/gsanroma.github.io/_posts/2019-03-03-basics-on-learning-brain-cognitive-correlates.md

   - neuroimaging
 ---

-In this post I explain how to go about when trying to find potential determinants for cognition among high-dimensional data such as that from brain structure.
+In this post I show the challenges when predicting cognitive abilities using high-dimensional data from brain structure, age and sex as input.
-I show that techniques used when few determinants such as age and sex are no longer useful.
+Standard techniques used when considering only a few determinants such as age and sex are not useful in high-dimensional settings.
-Finally, I show how machine learning provides an explanation for this issue and proposes a solution.
+I show how machine learning provides an explanation for this issue and proposes a solution.

 Cognitive abilities can be measured across multiple domains such as _working memory_, _processing speed_, _episodic verbal memory_ and _executive function_.
 One may wonder how they are determined by factors such as age and sex.
-Similarly, one may also want to know how much left is determined by brain structure.
+One may also want to know how much left is determined by brain structure.
-To answer these questions one may use regression analysis to assess the association between cognition and these factors or, put another way, to predict cognition using these factors as input.
+To answer these questions, we can use regression analysis to assess the association between cognition and these factors or, put another way, to predict cognition using these factors as input.

 To get an idea of the data, here we plot different cognitive abilities with respect to age for a subset of participants in the [Rhineland Study](https://www.rheinland-studie.de/) (variables have been standardized to zero-norm, unit standard deviation).